caketaster/mildew-detection/README.md

 Naturally, loss is set to binary_crossentropy, the optimizer is set to Nadam and metrics to accuracy. <br><br>
 I tested several optimizers (including RMSProp, SGD, Adam) for this model, and settled on Nadam (Nesterov-accelerated Adaptive Moment Estimation). none of the other optimizers were as accurate for me. <br><br>
 Also included within the model is a learning rate scheduler.
 The idea was to have the model fine-tune its learning as it passed through the epochs after making relatively large updates to its parameters to get into the right ballpark for accuracy in the early epochs.
 An initial learning rate of 1e-3 [0.001] is fairly standard (not too large or small), and the learning rate scheduler reduced this rate by 10% after each 8 epochs, which means an exponential decrease after a looping through the 8 epoch set enough times. <br><br>
-Early stopping was set to 5 to allow the to complete more cycles.
-I was confdent enough that the model would not overfit at this early stopping setting.
+Early stopping was set to 5 to allow the model to complete more cycles.
+I was confdent enough that the model would not overfit at this early stopping setting. <br>
 Epochs were set to 40, but the model completed its training in 28 epochs, where early stopping stepped in to conclude the fitting process.

 ![Sigmoid model architecture](media/readme/sigmoid_model.jpg)<br>